All Episodes

 That's like calling a menorah a candelabra.

-What has happened and why did we sit back for so many years while this was happening?
+What has happened, and why did we sit back for so many years while this was happening?

-It took House Speaker Dennis Haster to get that tree for now maybe the last ten years being a generic holiday tree there at the Capitol to be once again called a Christmas tree, which is what it is.
+It took House Speaker Dennis Haster to get that tree for now maybe the last 10 years being a generic holiday tree there at the Capitol to be once again called a Christmas tree, which is what it is.

 What has happened?